MohammadA98/SentimentLabelledSentences/README.md

      jupyter nbconvert --to notebook --inplace --execute sentiment.ipynb
      ```
    This will execute all notebook cells, install required libraries, and display results.
+4. **(Optional)** Extract the real-life experiment dataset:
+      The tweets.csv file is large, so a compressed version (tweets.zip) is included instead.
+Extracting this file is only necessary if you want to run the real-life experiment portion of the code.
+Otherwise, you can proceed without it.

+      If needed, extract the dataset using:

+      ```bash
+      unzip tweets_compressed.zip
+      ```
+      This will extract tweets.csv into the project directory.

 ---